-SEMESTER III
+THIRD SEMESTER

-BP301T.
-PHARMACEUTICAL ORGANIC CHEMISTRY -II (Theory)
+BP301T- PHARMACEUTICAL ORGANIC CHEMISTRY II - THEORY

-Scope: This subject deals with general methods of preparation and reactions of some organic compounds.
+Course Description: This subject deals with general methods of preparation and reactions of some organic compounds.
 Reactivity of organic compounds are also studied here.
 The syllabus emphasizes on mechanisms and orientation of reactions.
 Chemistry of fats and oils are also included in the syllabus.

-Objectives: Upon completion of the course the student shall be able to
+Course Outcomes: On completion of this course, the successful students should be able to:

-- 1. write the structure, name and the type of isomerism of the organic compound - 2. write the reaction, name the reaction and orientation of reactions - 3. account for reactivity/stability of compounds, - 4. prepare organic compounds
+CO Statements CO-1 Write the structure, name and the type of isomerism of the organic compound CO-2 Write the reaction, name the reaction and orientation of reactions CO-3 Account for reactivity/stability of compounds CO-4 Prepare organic compounds

-General methods of preparation and reactions of compounds superscripted with asterisk () to be explained
+General methods of preparation and reactions of compounds superscripted with asterisk () to beexplained